ccsyd/CC_SYD_02_OculusRift/notes.md

 Stereo rendering for VR
 - Render two images, offset by the IPD (inter-pupillary distance)
-- Brain finding correspondence between images in each eye, calculating depth based on disparity
+- Brain finds correspondence between images in each eye, calculating depth based on disparity
 - At 'infinty' no difference between eyes, up close, big difference (try it with your finger)
 - On a practical level, 'infinity' is just the distance at which any changes in space don't translate into pixel differences